aautushka/rave/README.md

 # rave
-The goal is to implement a simple yet fast C++ state-machine.
+The goal is to find a simple yet fast C++ state-machine.
 Writing boilerplate code is no fun, yet using the all-powerful Boost libraries (boost.statechart and boost.msm) may be an overkill in most applications.
 I usually resign to using the C-style switch-based state-machine, because it's fast, easy to debug, understand and reason about.

 This is the benchmarking results (using google benchmark library).
 Reproduced on ArchLinux + GCC 6.3.1 (make sure it's a Release build: cmake -DCMAKE_BUILD_TYPE=Release ..)